 I work with natural elements to record places and periods of time, mainly using plants and their naturally occurring dyes.
 After a rural upbringing I moved to London in 2000 and have lived and worked here since.
 I graduated with a degree in Fine Art from Goldsmiths College in 2003 and recently completed the Artist Teacher Scheme at Oxford Brookes University with distinction.
-I am currently working as a freelance artist and educator having previously taught art and photography in mainstream education for over a decade, becoming a head of department before deciding to concentrate on my own artistic practice after giving birth to my son.
+I am currently working as a freelance artist and teacher having previously taught art and photography in mainstream education for over a decade, becoming a head of department before deciding to concentrate on my own artistic practice after giving birth to my son.
 I continue my love of teaching by delivering workshops and courses.

 My current practice explores the change and growth of plants in my garden and other places which have significance to me.
 I work with time-based processes and alternative printmaking techniques, using pigments in plant dyes and rust, to record periods in time or the status of plants at a particular moment.
 I am interested in the unpredictability of these processes and the effects that they have both on the plants used to create them and the environment they are created in.
 I am currently investigating how nature can be used to record periods of time by creating work in the environment, documenting the effects of natural elements such as rain.

 I have work in private and public collections internationally and have exhibited nationally including at the Woolwich Contemporary Print Fair for the past three years.
 I completed a residency in 2018 as part of the New: Defence arts project in Essex which culminated in a solo exhibition of the work I created.

 BA (Hons) Fine Art – Goldsmiths, University of London